learn-co-curriculum/phase-1-arrays-review/README.md

 ## Learning Goals

 - Review `Array`s and how to work with them
-- Review some of JavaScript's `Array` methods
+- Use some of JavaScript's `Array` methods

 ## Introduction